PolyModdingTeam/PolyMod/docs/docs/introduction.md

 >
 > [I HAVE NO CLUE LMAO TO FIX!!!!!!!!!!!!]

 In order to make a new mod, you have to create a new folder inside the `Mods` folder, name it, and then put a `manifest.json` file in it (more on this later).
-You can also zip this folder and rename the extention to `.polymod` so you can properly distribute it on the [polymod.dev](https://polymod.dev/) website.
+You can also zip this folder and rename the extension to `.polymod` so you can properly distribute it on the [polymod.dev](https://polymod.dev/) website.

 How your file hierarchy should look like:
 ```